 In Brazil, we often say we have two variations of the moqueca:

-The state of Bahia was responsible for the creation of this amazing Brazilian fish stew.
-African and Portuguese cuisines have heavily influenced it.
+The state of Bahia birthed this amazing Brazilian fish stew.
+It was heavily influenced by African and Portuguese cuisines.
 We can see these influences in the use of dendê red palm oil and coconut milk.
 Most Brazilians consider this one the “traditional” version, which is served with chopped coriander, rice and farofa.

 Moqueca capixaba is native to the state of Espírito Santo.
 It is a softer and lighter version of the traditional moqueca.
-This version also has fish, shrimp, crabs, and lobsters.
+This version also has fish, shrimp, crab, and lobster.
 It is accompanied by plantain, pirão, and white rice.

 That’s it, people!
-We have just learned fish in Portuguese and some Brazilian fish dishes to eat on Good Friday.
+We have just learned fish and seafood in Portuguese and some Brazilian fish dishes to eat on Good Friday.
+Did you think the names for seafood in Portuguese were too different?
 How do you celebrate Good Friday in your country?
 Would you ever want to try the Brazilian fish stew?

-Hope you enjoyed it, and we’ll be waiting for you in our next Dica!
+Hope you enjoyed it, and we’ll be see you in our next Dica!